Volgograd: Tsaritsyn

-In the nineteenth century, Tsaritsyn became an important river-port and commercial center.
+In the 19th century, Tsaritsyn became an important river-port and commercial center.
 As a result, it also became a hub for migrant workers; in 1895 alone, over 50,000 peasant migrants came to Tsaritsyn in search of work.
 The population expanded rapidly, increasing from fewer than 3,000 people in 1807 to about 84,000 in 1900.
 By 1914, the population had again jumped and was estimated at 130,000.
 Sources show 893 Jews registered as living there in 1897, with the number exceeding 2,000 by the middle of the 1920s.
-At the turn of the nineteenth century, Tsaritsyn was essentially a frontier town; almost all of the structures were wooden, with neither paved roads nor electricity.
+At the turn of the nineteenth century, Tsaritsyn was essentially a frontier town; almost all of the structures were wooden, with neither paved roads nor utilities.
 The first railway reached the town in 1862.
 The first theatre opened in 1872, the first cinema in 1907.
 In 1913 Tsaritsyn got its first tram-line, and the city's first electric lights were installed in the city center.

 Between 1903 and 1907, the area was one of the least healthy in Europe, with a mortality rate of 33.6 for every 1000 persons.
 Untreated sewage spilled into the river, causing several cholera epidemics between 1907 and 1910.
 Although the region had an active Sanitary Executive Commission that sent out instructions on the best ways to prevent outbreaks and dispatched a delegate from the Anti-Plague Commission to Tsaritsyn in 1907, local municipal officials did not put any precautions into place, citing economic considerations.
 The city's drinking water came directly from the river, the intake pipe dangerously close to both the port and the sewage drain.
 There were neither funds nor political will to close the port (the main hub of economic activity) or move the intake pipes.
 As a result, in the three years spanning 1908 to 1910, Tsaritsyn lost 1,045 people to cholera.
-With a population of only 102,452 at the time, that amounts to a staggering 1.01% loss of the population.
+With a population of only 102,452 at the time, that amounted to a 1.01% loss of the population.